ezeob002/covid-safe-paths/README.md

 Tests are ran automatically through Github actions - PRs are not able to be merged if there are tests that are failing.

+We are using husky to automate running validation and tests locally on a pre-push git hook.
+If you ever need to push code without running these scripts, you can pass the `--no-verify` flag on `git push`.

 ### Static Testing

 To run the static analysis tools: